JOKER.COM Latest News

 Reduced Whois data

-Joker.com will no longer publicly disclose personal data via the whois of both the website and port 43.
-The output will be reduced to a few fields, which will only contain the country of the registrant in addition to the specification of a possible "organisation".
-Instead of e-mail addresses, form links are displayed with which the respective contacts can be addressed.
+Joker.com does no longer publicly disclose personal data via the whois of both the website and port 43.
+The output has been reduced to a few fields, which will only contain the country of the registrant in addition to the specification of a possible "organisation".
+Instead of email addresses, anonymous form links are displayed with which the respective contacts can be addressed.

-Prosecutors and other authorities will continue to receive information after review.
+Prosecutors and other authorities will continue to receive information after individual review of their requests.

 Whois Privacy Services